|

 FASTENING

-For proper point fastening, 1" neoprene bonded washers should be used with screws.
+1" neoprene bonded washers should be used with screws.

-48 inch wide sheets: Should be fastened to supports at all four corners , and at points 6" in from the edges of each purlin support.
+fastened to supports at all four corners , and at points 6" in from the edges of

-72 inch wide sheets: Should be fastened to supports at all four corners, and at points 6" in from the edges of each purlin support and in the center of the purlin supports.
+fastened to supports at all four corners, and at points 6" in from the edges of

 THERMAL EXPANSION

-Allow for thermal expansion during installation at a rate of 1/8" per 3 feet at 100 temperature differentials in both width and length of the sheet.
-Bronze panels will require an additional 30% space.
+during installation at a rate of 1/8" per 3 feet at 100 temperature

 IMPACT RESISTANCE